AndCake/zino/docsrc/index.md

 - no polyfills required
 - define custom components in a human-readable way
-- uses Mustache-like Syntax to keep components clean
+- can use Mustache-like Syntax or JSX to keep components clean
 - event handling
 - lifecycle events
 - Flux support - simply define your stores